 Simplify the Consumption of Persistent Volumes (PV) in Kubernetes

 Persistent storage for stateful applications is a major inhibitor in the broad adoption of containers for the enterprise.
-NetApp was the first to offer a robust, open source solution to address this gap, and has since increased its investment and participation in the community and its partner ecosystem to shape the way containers approach data management.
+NetApp was the first to offer a robust and fully supported open-source solution to address this gap and has since increased its investment and participation in the community and its partner ecosystem to shape the way containers approach data management.

-Container technology is an important piece of NetApp’s Data Fabric vision, and we want to help our customers get the most out of their NetApp investment; simplifying the deployment of containers throughout the enterprise while protecting and managing data, wherever, whenever — across the fabric.
+Container technology is an essential piece of NetApp’s Data Fabric vision.
+Astra Trident enables customers to get the most out of their NetApp investment, simplifying the deployment of containers throughout the enterprise while protecting and managing data, wherever, whenever — across the fabric.

-Trident is a dynamic storage orchestrator that provides the ability to manage storage resources across all major NetApp storage platforms.
-It natively integrates with Kubernetes in order to dynamically provision persistent volume requests on demand, at the time of the request.
-Additionally, Trident has a REST interface which can be used by any application to create and manage storage across the configured resources.
-Trident is also fully supported by NetApp.
+Astra Trident is a Container Storage Interface (CSI) compliant dynamic storage orchestrator that enables consumption and management of storage resources across all popular NetApp storage platforms.
+It natively integrates with Kubernetes to dynamically provision persistent volume requests on demand.
+Additionally, there is also a REST interface that can be used by any application to create and manage storage across the configured resources.

 - Kubernetes and REST interface(s) for consuming storage resources